TGNYC/suryamidha.github.io/what.md

 ---

 This is the website/blog for the podcast **Made for People** hosted by **Surya Midha**.
 Nothing to see here.
 Move along!
 Read something!
 Do something with your life for god's sake!
+Perhaps even listen to our [podcast](https://suryamidha.github.io/podcast/)!